Tianyi0608/tianyizhang/_pages/about.md

 <p><font size=2>Last Updated: 03/25/2024</font></p>
 <!-- <font size=5>Basic Information</font> -->
 <p><font size=3>I am in search of a Ph.D. position in 2024, preferably in America.<br>
-I am the ideal match for your needs, if you're seeking students with a robust foundation in:
+I am the ideal match for your needs, if you're seeking students with a robust foundation in:<br>
 NLP (LLMs), human cognition, and education (including education in computer science).</font></p>
 <!-- I am <b>fascinated by reasoning</b> and dedicate to <b>causality described in pre- and post-conditions</b> (referring to the PROC2PDDL paper).
 If you are interested in this, feel free to email me.&#128515; -->